Full report

 The Committee recommends that the State party, including the government of Scotland, adopt all measures necessary to tackle the causes and legacy of forced assimilation faced by Gypsy and Traveller communities and ensure that members of these communities can participate in all initiatives in this regard.”

-This project is part of our wider focus on the rights of at risk, specially-protected groups, highlighted as a key priority in our Strategic Plan 2024-28.
+This project was part of our wider focus on the rights of at risk, specially-protected groups, highlighted as a key priority in our Strategic Plan 2024-28.

-The project will examine the denial of the rights to cultural recognition of Scotland’s Gypsy Travellers and the impact on the community, past and present.
+This project examined denial of the rights to cultural recognition of Scotland’s Gypsy Travellers as a human rights issue.
+It looks at the impact of the experiment on the community, past and present.